Ingrown Toenail Care & Treatment in North Texas

-An Ingrown toenail is a condition in which the edges of the toenail grows into the skin next to the nail.
-When this occurs, the toe begins to turn reddish at the affected area, swell and you may feel pain.
+An Ingrown toenail is a condition in which the edges of the toenail grows into the skin next to the nail, most commonly the big toe.
+When this occurs, the toe begins to turn red at the affected area, swell and you may feel pain.
 If it is not treated on time, it may get infected.

 Causes of ingrown toenails

 Individuals with sweaty feet, thickened nails and irregular curved nails are more prone to ingrown toenails.
 Also, individuals who have diabetes or other conditions that prevent the free flow of blood to the feet are at higher risk of complications of ingrown toenails.

 There are several issues that can cause ingrown toenails.
 These include: